10 Tips for Creating an Effective Candle Display in your Retail Space

 You can also keep your collection fresh by introducing new additions tailored for every season (and all the special occasions in between!)

 While there’s no doubt that the holiday months are the brightest season for candle sales, your creativity shouldn’t stop there.
-Some other occasions that belong on your candle calendar are Valentine’s Day, Mother’s Day, and Summer.
+The Ready to Order section on your Portal offers options for every season and special occasion!

 7. Snap a lot of SHELFies